To promote civic interaction and cooperative efforts, the Fort Worth Library welcomes the use of its meeting rooms by the public.

 1.11b Meeting room preparation may begin no more than 30 minutes before the event.
 All events must be completed and the room vacated by the time designated in the agreement; otherwise, an additional hourly fee will be charged.
 Alternate arrangements are possible at Central Library, but at the sole discretion of Library Administration.
 Contact the Administrative Assistant at the Central Library for times and applicable rates.

 1.11c Attendance at meetings or events will be limited to the capacity of the hosting Library’s facilities.
-Please refer to application for specific locations and their capacities.
+Please refer to online reservation website for specific locations and their capacities.

 1.11d Meetings and events need not be open to the general public.